-Establishing your grounds to show what evidence is needed to contest a will
+Establishing grounds to show the evidence to contest a will

 The testator lacks the mental capacity to write the will

 For example, if they were experiencing psychosis due to a mental health disorder.

 They did not understand or approve the content of the will

 Those hard of hearing, eyesight, or who dictate that someone else sign the will fall under this bracket.